cwaage/cs50_labs/README.md

 #### TODO 5
 **Convert from number of pennies to currency format in dollars**

+  - A. Your value calculated above is the total number of pennies.
+How do you convert pennies to dollars?

 {% spoiler Hint %}

+  - There are 100 pennies in a dollar.
+  - You can divide or take the reciprical and multiply.
+  - Either way you need to assign a variable the converted value.

 {% endspoiler %}

 {% next TODO 6 %}